anitaposch/learn-bitcoin/manuscript/202-Bitcoin-ecological-footprint.md

 ![Annual Greenhouse Gas Emissions, Hass McCook, June 2021](resources/_annual-GH-emission-2021.png) [^^C2-41]

-**Final assumption: Bitcoin isn't useful, therefore any use of energy for a bitcoin is wasteful**
+**Final Assumption: Bitcoin Isn't Useful, Therefore Any Use of Energy for a Bitcoin Is Wasteful**

 If you decide Bitcoin isn't useful, then this is a very subjective opinion.
 Bitcoin might not make sense to you, but it might make sense for many other people.
 If you are making this argument, you must agree that there are many other forms of energy use that are prima facie useless or even damaging in their use, and they don't receive the same amount of scrutiny.